SpirinEgor/llm_inference_bot/README.md

 Use `/help` to see the list of available commands.

-VK Bot also log all statistic about usage to Google Sheets.
+VK Bot also can log all usage statistic to Google Sheets.
 Follow [documentation](https://developers.google.com/sheets/api/quickstart/python) to set up API.
+You will need to install additional dependencies from [`requirements-google.txt`](requirements-google.txt), place the file `credentials.json` in the root of the project, and set the environment variable `GOOGLE_SPREADSHEET_ID`.

 ## Telegram bot